 Proto can help MFIs reach women in Africa by improving access to the information they need to make financial decisions, including alternative evaluations of creditworthiness.
 Automated chat banking across digital channels such as SMS can reduce gender discrimination and unlock new customer segments for MFIs.

 In an evolving regulatory environment, African MFIs need to stay compliant with rapid recourse expectations for unsatisfied customers, which in turn can help build a trustworthy reputation in their communities.
 Better KYC and credit evaluation practices can also lower loan default rates, helping MFIs stay profitable over the long term.
 But these mandated systems can be costly to setup and maintain, especially for small MFIs.

 Microfinance in Africa has complex needs when it comes to digital solutions – crossing the last mile is difficult with rural populations, hundreds of local languages, and low levels of financial literacy, consumer trust, and internet access.
-Beyond just a tool for the biggest retail banks, chatbots from innovators like Proto are closing this gap.
+Beyond just a tool for the biggest retail banks, innovators like Proto are closing this gap.

 Learn more about how Proto can help your financial institution scale.
 Talk to our experts for a product walkthrough.